Simple Machines Simulator

 - Compare lever classes: Switch between 1st, 2nd, and 3rd class levers to see how fulcrum position affects MA and the direction of effort.

-- Watch the Work readout: It confirms that work input equals work output (minus friction losses), demonstrating energy conservation.
+- Watch the Work readout: Work input equals work output (frictionless) or work output plus friction losses (real), demonstrating energy conservation.

 - The simulator works fully offline once loaded — ideal for classrooms without internet access.